How to get more engagement with your freebies

 Create a personalized experience

 If you’ve created a freebie and you’re delivering it through MailChimp (or another email marketing platform) you have the opportunity to tailor that sign-up process.
-Sometimes when we’ve created a freebie, we’re keen to get it out there so the sign-up process can be a bit rushed.
-If you just skim through that process, you may be missing the opportunity to offer a more branded experience so that your customers get to know you and remember you.
+Sometimes when we’ve created a freebie, we’re keen to get it out there so the sign-up process can be a bit of an after-thought.
+If you just rush through that process, you may be missing the opportunity to offer a more branded, memorable experience for your subscribers.
+Your mission with the sign-up process is to be remembered.

 If you have a freebie already on offer, pop over and test it.
-Just sign up for your own freebie and notice the pages and emails that you see along the way.
+Just sign up for it yourself and notice the pages and emails that you see along the way.

 Firstly, check that all the links lead to the right places.

-Secondly, make sure that there is some brand personality in there
+Secondly, make sure that there is some personality in the sign-up process.

 And lastly, make sure there is some kind of information or reminder in there to drag your confirmation email into the primary inbox.
 Sometimes the confirmation emails get filtered out as spam or promotions.
 While you have their full attention in the sign-up process, make sure they know they’ll miss out on future, emails if they don’t take action on this now.